 Left politics and Commons-movements in Europe

-Germany, author and publisher, Transform commons working group, The Common-Good-of-Humanity-Network
+Birgit Daiber, Germany, author and publisher, Transform commons working group, The Common-Good-of-Humanity-Network

-the continuous and ever-growing greed of reactionary politics and capital for privatisation of natural resources.
+The impressive and rich diversity of commons initiatives all over the world can be seen as acts of resistance against exploitation of nature and people, or more specific: against the continuous and ever-growing greed of reactionary politics and capital for privatisation of natural resources.
 It’s time to discuss strategies on European level: Commons as one dimension of initiatives to reclaim a social, ecological and democratic Europe.

 Document